-Liverpool FC, Merseytravel and local transport operators have worked together to help make matchday travel more convenient for you, public transport is the easiest and most efficient way to reach the game.
+We have worked together with Merseytravel and local transport operators to help make matchday travel more convenient for you, public transport is the easiest and most efficient way to reach the game.

-Whether you live locally or are travelling from further afield we recommend that you plan your route in advance and arrive early to enjoy the pre-match build up.
+Whether you live locally or are travelling from the outside Liverpool City Region, we recommend that you plan your route in advance and arrive for your designated entry time.

 To view our full Stadium Access Map, click on the map below.

 Bus is fast frequent and convenient with 'express' services that will get you to and from Anfield and Liverpool City Centre in around 15mins.

 The 917 is operating from Commutation Row in the City Centre.
 Prices from £2.20 for single journey, £4.40 for a return journey or £12 return ticket for groups of four are available.
 U19’s can travel for just £1.
 You can find out more by clicking here.